creativescala/doodle/docs/src/pages/concepts/README.md

 # Core Concepts

-This section describes the principles behind Doodle, and the main concepts that make up Doodle.
+This section describes the principles behind Doodle, and the main concepts in Doodle.